newrelic/nr1-community/.github/ISSUE_TEMPLATE/new_component.md

 ---
-name: New component request
+name: New component or utility request
-about: Suggest a new component for the community library
+about: Suggest a new component or utility for the community library
 title: ''
 labels: enhancement, needs-triage
 assignees: ''